OceanographyforEveryone/BeagleBox/README.md

 ###Project Status

-The first BeagleBox was a proof-of-concent prototype running Linux and LXDE on a BeagleBone Black.
+The first BeagleBox was a proof-of-concept prototype running Linux and LXDE on a BeagleBone Black.
 The case is basic and supports a 4-port USB hub and will fit most smaller, Raspberry Pi-size SBCs (single board computer).

 The BeagleBox 2 has been totally redesigned with an easy to assemble case that is tougher and allows for greater functionality.
 It supports a 4-post USB hub, audio out, ethernet-out without going into the case, and an external power port.
 It runs Ubuntu on a Pine64 SCB.
 Both BeagleBoxes can handle 12V DC power, which allows users to hook up to a variety of power options.